moibernabeu/moibernabeu.github.io/index.md

 data I develop some pipelines in order to improve the workflow in phylogenomics, also looking into the inference and its underlying methods of phylogenetic inference.
-I use both Maximum Likelihood and Bayesian Inference for the inference of trees and parameters estimation, also I'm introducing in the Hidden Markov Models to structure and explain selection over a chain of traits, nucleotides or proteins.
+I use both Maximum Likelihood and Bayesian Inference for the inference of trees and parameters estimation, also I am introducing in the Hidden Markov Models to structure and explain selection over a chain of traits, nucleotides or proteins.